West Yorkshire Playhouse, Wednesday, 2nd November 2016.

 O Kneehigh, what a wonder you are!

-The cast are superb.
-Factor in plenty of quick changes, dancing, singing and the playing of instruments, and you’ve got yourself a stage awash with glorious talent.
-Katy Owen’s portrayal of the exuberant, feisty young girl Lily Tregenza is perfection.
+The cast are also superb.
+With plenty of quick changes, dancing, singing and the playing of instruments, the stage is positively awash with talent.
+Katy Owen leads with a portrayal of the exuberant, feisty young girl Lily Tregenza which is perfection.
 There have of course been excellent portrayals of children before, but I’ve never seen an actor embody the mannerisms and the very essence of unpredictable, erratic youth so well.
-The inability to control her facial expressions, her flailing runs and her tendency to let her legs and/or feet act separately to the rest of her body are of course minute in action but carried great weight in authenticity.
-The awkwardness, the ferocious shouts, the coyness and the hurt are equally affecting and Owen is fantastic in the role.
+The inability to control her facial expressions, her flailing runs and her tendency to let her legs and/or feet act separately to the rest of her body are of course minute in action but carry great weight and authenticity.
+Through all the awkwardness, the ferocious shouts, the coyness and the hurt, Owen is just fantastic in the role.

 Particularly moving are the performances of Ncuti Gatwa and Nandi Bhebhe, playing Adi and Harry respectively.
 They are introduced as a dapper, jolly GI duo before being torn apart in the most heartbreaking moments of the show.
 Harry’s subsequent song (Composer- Stu Barker) had those around me audibly sniffing.
-From that sobering narrative of just what happened to 946 soldiers we move to more laughs and a positively joyous finale, a skilful shift that is beautifully done.
+And somehow, from that sobering narrative of just what happened to 946 soldiers, we move to more laughs and a positively joyous finale; a skilful shift that is beautifully done.

-As a story which boasts so much charm and heartbreak and fun, this is a gorgeous production, there’s just no two ways about it.
+As a story which boasts so much charm and heartbreak and fun in one package, this is a gorgeous production well worth a trip.